jingxinfu/cs231n/README.md

 ![Alt text](./pics/1535057741282.png)
 Q1: What is a max gate?
 >The max gate assign the local gradient 1 to the maximum and 0 to the minimum.
-So
+>So
+>
-- The  z gradient is upstream 2 multiplying 1, equaling to 2
+>- The  z gradient is upstream 2 multiplying 1, equaling to 2
 - The w gradient is upstream 2 multiplying 0, equaling to 0

 Q2: What is a mul gate?